bernardosulzbach/wayout-player/README.md

 [![Build Status](https://travis-ci.com/bernardosulzbach/wayout-player.svg?token=BH5q1d6v3PWdPAzWnpKC&branch=master)](https://travis-ci.com/bernardosulzbach/wayout-player)

-An automated player for the [Wayout](https://store.steampowered.com/app/551110/Wayout/) game.
+An automated player for the [Wayout](https://store.steampowered.com/app/551110/Wayout/) game written entirely in modern C++.

+# Building

+A complete script for building and running this project is `build.sh`.

+# Running

 ```bash
 # Because this process can use a TON of RAM, limiting it is a good idea.